selirah/deel-autcomplete-component/questions.md

 ## Answer

-- Remove lifecycle methods e.g. `componentDidMount` in the Class component and replace with hooks such as `useEffect`.
+- Remove lifecycle methods e.g. `componentDidMount` and replace with hooks such as `useEffect`.
 - Remove `constructor` in the Class component.
 - Replace `state` object with the `useState` hook.
 - Convert Class component methods to regular functions.
 - Remove the `this` reference.
 - Remove the `render()` method.
-- Test the new Function component to make sure everything works like the Class component.
+- Test the new Function component.

 ## Question 10